 How Long Will Your Project Take?

-Having a clear understanding with your contractor about a realistic timeline, and what to expect through the duration of your construction project can make a HUGE difference in your construction experience.
+Having a clear understanding with your general contractor about a realistic timeline, and what to expect through the duration of your homebuilding/construction project can make a HUGE difference in your construction experience.
 It’s no surprise that construction projects can involve many moving parts and require careful planning, especially when it comes to timelines.
 Once you make the exciting decision to move forward with your construction project, you might start wondering about the more mundane details of how things will progress.
 For instance, what kinds of delays could your project encounter?
-What preparations and mitigations will your contractor put in place to keep the timeline short and streamlined?
-And how will your contractor respond to any delays that occur?
+What preparations and mitigations will your general contractor put in place to keep the timeline short and streamlined?
+And how will your general contractor respond to any delays that occur?

 The duration of a project can vary significantly based on several key factors that we cover below.
-The TLDR list is below, and for more detailed explanations on any of these topics just click on the one that you’re interested in!
+The TLDR list is below, and for more detailed explanations on any of these topics just click on the topic that you’re interested in!

 Factors Influencing Project Timelines